Michael Wilding: Personal life

 Wilding was married four times: to Kay Young (married August 1937, separated December 1945, divorced December 1951); Elizabeth Taylor (married February 1952, separated July 1956, divorced January 1957); Susan Nell (married February 1958, divorced July 1962); and Margaret Leighton (married from July 1964 until her death in January 1976).

-He and Taylor, who was 20 years his junior, had two sons, Michael Howard (born January 6, 1953) and Christopher Edward (born February 27, 1955).
-In 1957 he had a short-lived romance with actress Marie McDonald, who was nicknamed The Body.
+He and Taylor, who was 20 years his junior, had two sons, Michael Howard (born 6 January 1953) and Christopher Edward (born 27 February 1955).
+In 1957, he had a short-lived romance with actress Marie McDonald, who was nicknamed The Body.

-In the 1960s he was forced to cut back on his film appearances because of illness related to his lifelong epilepsy.
+In the 1960s, he was forced to cut back on his film appearances because of illness related to his lifelong epilepsy.

 Death

 Wilding died on 8 July 1979 in Chichester, West Sussex, as a result of head injuries from a fall down a flight of stairs during an epileptic seizure.
-His body was cremated and the ashes were scattered.
+His remains were cremated and the ashes were scattered.